 Additionally, if you plan to download from the above website, remember that the site’s images are in heic format because the website is for macOS.
 The High-Efficiency Video Coding (HEIC) is Apple’s proprietary version of the HEIF or High-Efficiency Image File format.

-So, how to convert them in Linux systems?
-Well, you need a driver to view and convert the dynamic heic images in Ubuntu or Fedora Linux.
+You need a driver to view and convert the dynamic heic images in Ubuntu or Fedora Linux.
+So, how do you convert them to Linux systems?
 Open a terminal and run the below commands to install the driver.

 Ubuntu users –

 sudo apt install heif-gdk-pixbuf

 For Fedora/Ubuntu with KDE Plasma Only (without this plugin, Plasma apps can’t open heic images)

 sudo apt install qt-heif-image-plugin